 Part 2: Adjust & Refine Your Multi-Camera Sequence

 - Zoom in to your sequence so that you can see the cuts between in the clip.
 You’ll see each has a label indicating the camera angle.

-- Select the point between two clips and hit delete.
+- Select the point between 2 clips and hit Delete.
 The edit will be deleted, and the clip will revert to the angle of the clip before it.

 You might decide that you need to swap the angle used for a particular edit without deleting and redoing the edit point.
-Simply select the select of the clip, and click on a different angle.
+Simply select the clip, and click on a different angle.

 If you want to keep the camera angles the same, but slightly adjust the edit point, you can do so using the Rolling Edit tool:

-- Hit N to switch the Rolling Edit Tool.
+- Hit N on the keyboard to switch the Rolling Edit tool.